NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## Migrating member zones between catalogs {#zonemigration}

 If all consumers of the catalog zones involved support the `coo` property, it is RECOMMENDED to perform migration of a member zone by following the procedure described in (#cooproperty).
-Otherwise a migration of member zone from a catalog zone `$OLDCATZ` to a catalog zone `$NEWCATZ` has to be done by: first removing the member zone from `$OLDCATZ`; second adding the member zone to `$NEWCATZ` after having made sure all catalog zone consumers of `$OLDCATZ` that are also consumer of `$NEWCATZ` had the member zone removed from `$OLDCATZ`.
+Otherwise a migration of member zone from a catalog zone `$OLDCATZ` to a catalog zone `$NEWCATZ` has to be done by: first removing the member zone from `$OLDCATZ`; second adding the member zone to `$NEWCATZ`.

-If in the process of an migration some consumers of the involved catalog zones did not catch the removal of the member zone from `$OLDCATZ` (because of a lost packet or down time or otherwise) they may consider the update with the addition of the member zone in `$NEWCATZ` to be a name clash (see #nameclash) and as a consequence the member is not migrated to `$NEWCATZ`.
+If in the process of a migration some consumers of the involved catalog zones did not catch the removal of the member zone from `$OLDCATZ` yet (because of a lost packet or down time or otherwise), but did already see the update of `$NEWCATZ`, they may consider the update adding the member zone in `$NEWCATZ` to be a name clash (see #nameclash) and as a consequence the member is not migrated to `$NEWCATZ`.
 This possibility needs to be anticipated with a member zone migration.
 Recovery from such a situation is out of the scope of this document.
 It may for example entail a manually forced retransfer of `$NEWCATZ` to consumers after they have been detected to have received and processed the removal of the member zone from `$OLDCATZ`.